dxoigmn/achilles/README.markdown

   - haml
   - libxml-ruby

-Run the following command to install:
+The following command should install the gem dependencies:

     rake gems:install